awsdocs/aws-cdk-guide/doc_source/use_cfn_public_registry.md

 + `ExecutionRoleArn` \- The ARN of the IAM role under which this extension will run\.
 + `LoggingConfig` \- The logging configuration for the extension\.

-The `TypeActivation` resource can be deployed by the CDK using the [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.CfnResource.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.CfnResource.html) construct, as shown below for the actual etxensions\.
+The `TypeActivation` resource can be deployed by the CDK using the [https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.CfnResource.html](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.CfnResource.html) construct, as shown below for the actual extensions\.

 ## Adding a resource from the AWS CloudFormation Public Registry to your CDK app<a name="use_cfn_public_registry_add"></a>